Väino Tamm

-Väino Tamm (8 August 1930 – 26 June 1986) was an Estonian interior designer, vice associate professor in ERKI in from 1959 and interior design department manager in 1968–1986, from 1970 he was the associate professor of the interior design department in ERKI.
-He was one of the firsts to pave the way to the interior design department as we know it today.
-Väino Tamm changed the spatial design profession into a subject that deals with problems involving interior design and instead of decorating the space on the contrary dealing with arranging it.
+Väino Tamm (8 August 1930 – 26 June 1986) was an Estonian interior designer, vice associate professor in ERKI (beginning 1959), and interior design department manager (1968–1986).
+From 1970 he was the associate professor of the interior design department in ERKI.
+Tamm changed the spatial design profession into a subject that deals with interior design instead of just decorating a space.
 Also dealing with an overall effect and the room's whole impact on a person.

 He started as an interior designer in the 1950s (Tartu hotel "Park" interiors and furniture).
 In the 1960s Väino Tamm became one of the most outstanding spatial designers in Estonia.

 Life and career

 Väino Tamm was born in Tallinn, however he lived in Järvamaa.
 His mother Erna was a teacher, his father Gustav was an agronomist.

 He studied in Ambla, Alatskivi and Reola primary schools in 1938–44.
 In 1945-49 he studied in Tapa high school, where one of his classmates was Teddy Böckler, who later became known as an architect and an architectural historian (he also graduated the interior design department in 1955).

 1949-1955 Väino Tamm studied interior design at Tallinn's National Applied Arts Institution (later known as ERKI, nowadays EKA), he graduated cum laude.

 1955-1958 he was a professor at Tartu School of Fine Arts (later Tartu Art School).

-1958-1959 economist at the furniture factory ‘Puit’.
+1958-1959 economist at the furniture factory 'Puit'.

 1959-1970 locum professor in ERKI.

 1968-1986 head of the interior design department in ERKI.

 1970–1986 associate professor of the interior design department.

 From 1958 he was a member of the Union of Architects in Estonia.